DeveshRathod/assignment/README.md

 username: 'kminchelle'
 password: '0lelplR'

-# for icons and some other components I have used Material-UI
+# for icons and some other components I have used Mui

 # for styling I have used Tailwind CSS